robflop/chatron-client/README.md

  [![Build Status](https://travis-ci.org/robflop/chatron-client.svg?branch=master)](https://travis-ci.org/robflop/chatron-client)

-A chatroom client built with electron and socket.io.
+A chatroom client built with electron, vuejs and socket.io.

 To be used with [chatron-server](https://github.com/robflop/chatron-server).